msundlana/recipe-management-api/documents/architectural.md

 ##### Exception Handling:

 - Added exception handling because it's essential to handle potential errors gracefully.
-- Added Spring Validator for bean validation.
+- The `Spring boot Validator` does bean validation for the application.

 ##### Logging and Tracing: